joshuaeckroth/cinf401-website/notes/statistics.markdown

 #### Tests for different population distributions

 We can test how "normal" a sample is using the Shapiro test.
-The Shapiro test uses a null hypothesis stating "the distribution is normal", so if the p-value is low and we should reject the null hypothesis, then we can believe the distribution that the values were sample from is not normal.
+The Shapiro test uses a null hypothesis stating "the distribution is normal", so if the p-value is low and we should reject the null hypothesis, then we can believe the distribution that the values were sampled from is not normal.
 In that case, we would use one of a large number of other tests depending on the kind of distribution we think we have.

 {% highlight r %}
 > with(InsectSprays, shapiro.test(InsectSprays[spray=="A",]$count))